JoinCODED/RJSDemo3-To-do-list/README.md

     }
     ```

-12. Update the diagram on the board to show that we are now passing "priority" too.
+13. Update the diagram on the board to show that we are now passing "priority" too.

-13. Pass a third prop
+14. Pass a third prop

-    ```javascript
+    ```jsx
     import ToDoItem from "./ToDoItem";

     <table>